If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 - The osCommerce software requires more maintenance than other platforms.
 This means that you'll have to spend more time making updates, keeping the site secure, and working on things like SEO.

 - Because of your ability to really play around with the code in osCommerce, it can be more prone to errors and breakages.
 You probably don't want an ecommerce site to ever break, so it's important to find an excellent developer who knows how to protect the site.
+Currently, there is only two osCommerce approved developers to assist you, which is a little worrying

 Overall, the development of JigoShop has improved over the years, so you'll find that JigoShop is pretty easy to pick up, even as a beginner.
 You'll find a basic dashboard, incredible themes (which are better than most themes from other platforms,) and a speedy interface when adding anything from products to promotions.

 - You can choose from a large selection of themes, many of which are some of the best-looking themes on the market.
+There is a 14-day money back guarantee on the themes and you can also get a 10% discount of your next purchase in the store if you leave a review

 - The integrations are aplenty, similar to that of WordPress where you can search online for the type of add-ons you want and it returns dozens of solutions.
+There are currently 40 free extensions as well to get you up and running.

 - Although the themes look wonderful you'll have a hard time locating themes for free.
 You can find some free solutions, but these are usually a little watered down.
 Therefore, if you go with JigoShop you should keep the theme expenses in your mind.